symbol/symbol-docs/source/concepts/harvesting.rst

 Security-wise, sharing a proxy private key does not compromise the original account since:

-* The remote account has balance zero.
+* The remote account has zero balance.
 * The remote account by itself can't transfer the importance to another account.
 * The original account receives the resulting fees.